-- To understand the Constitution and Governance of our country. - To apprise the students of human rights local and international and redressal mechanism. - To have an insight into the industrial, corporate and labour laws of our country. - To establish a clear understanding about the importance of intellectual property related laws.
+- 2. To apprise the students of human rights local and international and redressal mechanism. - 3.
+To have an insight into the industrial, corporate and labour laws of our country. - 4.
+To establish a clear understanding about the importance of intellectual property related laws.